isopink/isopink.github.io/_posts/2025-04-12-Bias and variance.md

 The figure on the right shows a case where the hypothesis set $\mathcal{H}$ is very large.
 It contains many hypotheses, and the target function $f$ also exists within $\mathcal{H}$.
 In this case, the distance between the average hypothesis $\bar{g}$ and $f$ is very small and approaches zero, so the bias can be considered zero.
 On the other hand, the distances between $\bar{g}$ and the other hypotheses are relatively large compared to the left figure—especially for those on the opposite side of $\bar{g}$—which means the variance will be very high.

-In conclusion, there is a tradeoff between Bias and Variance.
-As the hypothesis set $\mathcal{H} becomes larger, bias decreases and variance increases.
-Let us see one more examples with sinusoid.
+In conclusion, there is a tradeoff between bias and variance.
+As the hypothesis set $\mathcal{H}$ becomes larger, bias decreases and variance increases.
+Let us see one more example with a sinusoid.

 ![solution](/assets/images/bav_2.svg)